 Consequently, he received from the Prophet (peace & blessings upon him) the meeting of two lines of profound spiritual inheritance: the secret of the Prophet through Ali and the secret of the Prophet through Abu Bakr.
 For this reason he was called ‘The Inheritor of the Prophetic Station and the Inheritor of the Truthful Station’.
 The lights of the knowledge of Truth and Reality were reflected through him.

 The Naqshbandi Order is unique in Sufism, because it is initiated from the Prophet through Abu Bakr as-Siddiq.
-However, through Jafar as-Sidiq, the Shaykhs of the Golden Chain also received spiritual access to Ali ibn Abu Talib.
+However, through Jafar as-Sadiq, the Shaykhs of the Golden Chain also received spiritual access to Ali ibn Abu Talib.

 He took knowledge from his father through Ali and from his grandfather, al-Qasim, through Abu Bakr.
 Being of the generation of the Followers (Tabi’een), he then added to this knowledge by learning from the Companions of the Prophet.
-Jafar spent the first fourteen years of his life beside his Grandfather, Zain al-Abidin and later spent his life in worship and acts of piety for the sake of God, rejecting the positions of fame offered to him.
-He had two sons from his first wife.
-Following her death, he purchased and freed an Andalusian slave named Hamidah, trained her as an Islamic scholar and then married her.
-She later bore him two sons and became famous for her wisdom and knowledge, being known as Hamidah the Pure.
+Jafar spent the first twelve years of his life beside his Grandfather, Zain al-Abidin and then nineteen years beside his father, whilst he was the Imam.

 He also taught other leading figures in Islam, such as Sufyan ath-Thawri, Sufyan bin Ayinah and al-Qattan.

-Extracts from “The Naqshbandi Way – History and Guidebook of the Saints of the Golden Chain”, by Mawlana Shaykh Hisham.
+“The Naqshbandi Way – History and Guidebook of the Saints of the Golden Chain”, by Mawlana Shaykh Hisham.